trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 WireGuard for windows: https://download.wireguard.com/windows-client/wireguard-installer.exe

- * Create a `new text document` with any name on PV to copy&paste the text from WireGuard client configuration file.
+ * Create a `new text document` with any name on PC to copy over the text from WireGuard client configuration file.

  * To see text in client config file, type in terminal:
 ```